cvc5/ethos/user_manual.md

 (alf.ite (alf.requires x 0 true) x y)   == (alf.ite (alf.requires x 0 true) x y)
 ```

-In the above, it is important to note that `alf.is_eq` is a check for syntactic equality, after evaluation.
+In the above, it is important to note that `alf.is_eq` is a check for syntactic equality after evaluation.
-It does not ensure that its arguments denote values.
+It does not require that its arguments denote values, so for example `(alf.is_eq x y)` returns `false`.

 ## <a name="list-computation"></a> List computations